-- Greater student enjoyment and achievement in PE, as competitors and leaders, in their performances in school and in competitions such as the Northumberland Games in Summer 2018.
-We won gold in the Under 11 Tag Rugby in the summer of 2018.
+- Greater student enjoyment and achievement in PE, as competitors and leaders, in their performances in school and in competitions such as the Northumberland Games in the Summer Term.

 We aspire to further increase the opportunities for all our students in sport, regardless of ability, and try to achieve this by creating a unique personalised curriculum for them all .
 To help to achieve this we aim to;

-- strive to achieve the Gold Award for the School Games by continuing to increase opportunities for students to take part in competitive sport.
+- strive to achieve the Gold Award for another year in association with the School Games by continuing to increase opportunities for students to take part in competitive sport.

 - continue to provide opportunities for pupils to develop leadership skills, learning to support each other, to plan, organise, manage and evaluate their own and other’s work